Roland Hayes (1887-1977)

 With the help of supporters, Hayes raised $50.00 and left home with the plan of attending Oberlin.
 However, he ran out of money and ended up as a student in Fisk University’s preparatory program in 1905.
 In addition to his music courses, he sang with the Fisk Jubilee Singers, and he supported himself as a waiter.
 Just before he was to graduate, he was informed by the teacher who had sponsored his studies that he was going to be expelled from school.
-Years later, the school presented Hayes with an honorary doctoral music degree–one of eight he received over his career.
+Sixty-three years later, the school would present Hayes with an honorary doctoral music degree–one of eight he received over his career.
 Fisk University president James Lawsen stated that “We are indebted to you not only for your service to this university but for bringing the enjoyment of music to people throughout the world.”

 Hayes joined the Jubilee Singers when they toured in 1911.
 Along with Singers director John Wesley Work, II, and two other members of choir, he recorded nine spirituals for the Edison Phonograph Company.
 When the Singers returned to Nashville, Hayes decided to relocate to Boston.
 He believed that he had a better chance of becoming a professional musician in the north than in the south.

 Over the next several years, he continued his vocal studies with renowned basso Arthur Hubbard and continued academic study at Harvard University’s extension school.
 He engaged Columbia Records’ personal recording service to produce recordings of opera arias, Negro spirituals and other art songs that he sold to raise funds.
 He also toured with two other musicians–William Lawrence and William Richardson–who called themselves the Hayes Trio.
 Hayes found some success in his endeavors, including sales from his recordings; however, he was unable to get professional management: